HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The goal of the Web Almanac's SEO chapter is to identify and assess main elements and configurations that play a role in a website's organic search optimization.
 By identifying these elements, we hope that websites can leverage our findings to improve their ability to be crawled, indexed, and ranked by search engines.
 In this chapter, we provide a snapshot of their status in 2020 and a summary of what has changed [since 2019](../2019/seo).

-It is important to note that this chapter is based on analysis from [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on mobile sites, the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report) on mobile and desktop, as well as raw and rendered HTML elements from the [HTTP Archive](https://httparchive.org/) on mobile and desktop.
+It is important to note that this chapter is based on analysis from <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> on mobile sites, the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">Chrome UX Report</a> on mobile and desktop, as well as raw and rendered HTML elements from the <a hreflang="en" href="https://httparchive.org/">HTTP Archive</a> on mobile and desktop.
 In the case of the HTTP Archive and Lighthouse, it is limited to the data identified from websites' home pages only, not site-wide crawls.
 We have taken this into consideration when doing assessments.
 Keeping this distinction in mind is important when drawing conclusions from our results.
 You can learn more about it on our [Methodology](./methodology) page.

 Let's go through this year's organic search optimization main findings.